 1948 - "Milton Berle Show" Uncle Miltie- premiered on NBC TV.

-1949- During the Hollywood Blacklist, today an FBI report named actors Paul Muni, Frederick March, Edward G. Robinson, Paul Robeson and Dorothy Parker.
+1949- During the Hollywood Blacklist, today an FBI report named actors Paul Muni, Frederick March, Edward G. Robinson, Paul Robeson and Dorothy Parker as reds.
 They had no proof, mostly anonymous accusers.
 Robinson was blacklisted, but never called upon to testify before the committee to clear his name.
 He said “ It’s like I was accused of being a rabbit.
 I am not a rabbit, but how do we know if you cannot prove you’re not a rabbit?”

 1950- Universal pictures released 'Winchester '73', the first film in which the star James Stewart negotiated for a back end percentage of the profits.
 Stewart's agent was Lew Wasserman, the head of MCA and mentor of Steven Speilberg.